hotgluebanjo/reuleaux/README.md

 Massive thanks to [calvinsilly](https://github.com/calvinsilly) for solving the inverse, and whose collaborative efforts this project would not exist without.

 Several tools are included.
-Most are not entirely invertible.
 Ideally they'll provide a launch pad for others to create their own.
-As with any HCI-type model, there are many possibilities.
+As with any HSV-type model, there are many possibilities.

 Note: BlinkScript was made available to Nuke Non-commercial users in version 14.0v3, so the BlinkScripts will work there.
 Regardless, prefer the `.nk` version of the model itself.